w3c/wai-curricula/content/content-author/multimedia.md

 * utilize integrated descriptions where possible &mdash; the main speaker(s) provide description integrated in their speaking
 * identify different approaches for providing separate descriptions, including:
   * an alternative video file where authors include description in the audio of that video
-  * a text or audio file that syncs with the main audio of the video (if supported by the media player)
+  * a text or audio file that syncs with the main audio of the video &mdash; if supported by the media player
 * identify video content that requires description of visual information

 #### Teaching Ideas for Topic